 String Art Tree

-Make a string art tree to celebrate the Christmas season with your kid.
-'Tis the season for Christmas trees and creative crafts.
+Make a string art tree to celebrate the holiday season with your kid.
+'Tis the season for delicious food and creative crafts.
 Help your child make a beautiful decorative forest of trees made out of string and glue!
 A simple and affordable string art tree project with an unbelievably gorgeous payoff is a winter activity dream come true.
-This string art tree craft helps you make a unique decoration using simple ingredients.
+This string art tree craft helps you make a unique decoration using only the simplest of ingredients.

 What You Need: